Pavan0896/Nordstrom-Rack-Clone/README.md

 NordstromRack website clone

 # Description
 This is a cloned website of Nordstrom Rack.
-In this there are various sections to select the items from.
-The selected items can be added to cart or wish-list.
-Before clicking on buy, there is a sign-in option.
-After buying, the items purchased before can be viewed.
+It is a project created to understand how an actual e-commerce webpages works, the functionality behind it using only javascript.

+# Techs used
+* javascript.
+* bootstrap5.

+# Features
+* Easy sign-in from homepage.
+* View different products from card-slider.
+* Sort items based on your interest.

+# Inspiration
+This cloned website is inspired from Nordstrom Rack website, an American e-commerce website.